karthikeyan-R16/Experiment-4---Implementation-of-MLP-with-Backpropagation/README.md

 8. Finally, call the functions confusion_matrix(), and the classification_report() in order to evaluate the performance of our classifier.

 ## PROGRAM
-Developed by : Sneha m
+Developed by : Karthikeyan R
-Registration number : 212219220048
+Registration number : 212222240045
 import pandas as pd
 import sklearn
 from sklearn import preprocessing